 Dental fillings are common but are not exactly painful.
 Although, you need to be aware of the following warning signs which may indicate you have a dental cavity:

 - Sensitivity when eating hot and cold drinks

 - A hole in the tooth (the cavity)

 - A stain on the tooth

-If you’re showing any of these warning signs, consult your dentist immediately to get the hole in your tooth treated to avoid it getting progressively worse.
+If you’re showing any of these warning signs, consult our Bendigo dentist immediately to get the hole in your tooth treated to avoid it getting progressively worse.